kotliluk/rachel/README.md

 ### Null values

 In strict original relational algebra, null values are not allowed.
-In newer versions, null values are supported for compatibility with SQL.
-To provide both possibilities, in Rachel the user can set null values support in the settings.
+Newer versions support null values for compatibility with SQL.
+To provide both possibilities in Rachel, the user can set null values support in the settings.

 ### RA operators

-Rachel provides wide set of relational algebra operators.
-The RA operators do not have standardized precedence, our chosen precedence values are displayed below (lower numbers mean higher precedence) and in the application.
+Rachel provides a wide set of relational algebra operators.
+The RA operators do not have standardized precedence, our chosen precedence values are displayed below (lower numbers mean higher precedence).
-Anyway, we recommend to use parentheses to avoid unexpected precedence behavior.
+Anyway, we recommend using parentheses to avoid unexpected precedence behavior.

 Unary:
 - **projection** of columns (precedence 1): Relation\[column, ...\]